rkranenb/Ropro.CommandLine/readme.md

 # What's CommandLine
 It is a simple framework that helps build console apps with multiple commands.
+It is a work in progress (hence the 0.x version).
+On my wish list are helpers for arguments and to return a Task, rather than a bool, to make async operations easier to implement.
+Stay tuned.
 # Quick start
 From the CLI, create a new console application: